jonathancraddock/mootparadox_grav/pages/02.hiking/coledale-round/item.md

 ### Grisedale Pike

-I'd anticipated Grisedale Pike being a highlight of the day's route and it offers commanding views over the surrounding area.
+I'd anticipated Grisedale Pike being a highlight of the day's route and it offers commanding views over the surrounding area, including most of the day's route so far.

 ![view-from-grisedale-pike](view-from-grisedale-pike.jpg "view-from-grisedale-pike")
 *From Grisedale Pike towards Crag Hill.*